Official Rules + Procedures

 Who Is Not Eligible?

-- Students who are not in grade 6, 7 or 8 full-time cannot participate, even if they are taking middle school math classes.
+- Students who are not enrolled in grades 6-8 full-time cannot participate, even if they are taking middle school math classes.

 - Academic centers, tutoring centers or enrichment programs that do not function as students’ official school of record cannot register.
 If it is unclear whether your educational institution is considered a school, please contact your local Department of Education for specific criteria governing your state.